KMasterOfPuppets/IdentityManager.ApiSdk/doc/03-definition-api.md

 }
 ```

-## Multiple routes
+## Defining multiple routes on an API method

-This example shows how to build a method with two GET handlers on different routes.
+This example shows how to build a method with two GET handlers on different routes using the `WithRoute` method.
 This is useful if the handlers share some logic (i.e. validation or parameterization).

 ```csharp
 Method.Define("parentroute")